Table of Contents

 DANS performs data quality checks of the deposited data and metadata.
 DANS provides specific instructions for depositing social science data on their website, including an overview of the data requirements which will be checked during the process.
 See the 'Depositing information' (DANS, 2017a) and a detailed list of the data quality checks (DANS, n.d.).

 All data that are deposited are reviewed and processed, for instance, all data are checked with respect to anonymity.
 See the (Norwegian) information on the website of the Norwegian Center for Research Data (NSD, n.d.a).

 Detailed quality checks to ensure the completeness and the understanding of any deposited data and documentation, as follows:

 SND controls that the data is readable and that all data is deposited.
-No quality control is performed on the content apart from what is provided as metadata is performed.
+No quality control is performed on the content apart from what is provided as metadata.

 FORS performs quality assurance routine checks for completeness, integrity, comprehensibility, and validation of the data files:

 United Kingdom (UK Data Service)

 UK Data Service does quality checks of the deposited data and metadata.
 For self-deposited research (ReShare repository, UK Data Service, 2017a) we check (UK Data Service, 2017b) for disclosure risk, copyright breaches, the validity of file formats and level of documentation.
 For curated data (large surveys) we review and process the data (UK Data Service, 2017c).

 Do you want to dive in deeper?